Date: Friday, August 5, 2016

 Sponsor: Indiana University Libraries Instruction Congress

-Maria T. Accardi, Coordinator of Instruction, Indiana University Southeast
+Maria T. Accardi, Coordinator of Instruction, IU Southeast

 Latrice Booker, Coordinator of Library Instruction.
-Indiana University Northwest
+IU Northwest

-Nancy Wootton Colborn, Head of Information Literacy Services, Indiana University South Bend
+Nancy Wootton Colborn, Head of Information Literacy Services, IU South Bend

-Location: Indiana University Southeast Conference Center, New Albany, Indiana.
+Location: Indiana University Southeast, New Albany, Indiana.
 New Albany is located in southern Indiana, about 15 minutes across the Ohio River from Louisville, Kentucky.